Thermostat replacement

 - The oven display shows an “F3” or “F4” error code indicating a temperature sensor fault

-These issues are most commonly caused by a worn or failed oven thermostat that has lost its ability to accurately read and regulate internal temperature over time.
+These issues usually stem from a worn or failed oven thermostat that has lost its ability to accurately read and regulate internal temperature over time.
+Having traveled over 80,000 miles across North America fixing appliances in every climate, I’ve seen firsthand how these ranges can struggle when components start to fail.

 - Unplug the oven from the power outlet before starting any repair — never work on a live appliance.